TahirRiaz/terralense-example-eval/TEST-CATALOG.md

-# Terralense Test Catalog
+# Terralens Test Catalog

-Complete catalog of all test cases in the Terralense evaluation test suite.
+Complete catalog of all test cases in the Terralens evaluation test suite.

 ## Table of Contents